Plastics Vs Polymers | A Comprehensive Comparison

 Is recycled plastic safe?

-It’s a very common thing to speculate, are recycled plastics safe for human usage?
+It’s a prevalent thing to speculate, are recycled plastics safe for human usage?
 The answer is complicated.
 Recycled plastics make everything from soda and water bottles to plastic bags.
 Stuff made from type plastic, meaning PET, is considered fairly safe.
 However, it is also known to accumulate bacteria.
 Number 3 plastic or anything below is considered safe for us.

 Suggested Read